pboling/stackable_flash/README.md

-= A New Hope
+# A New Hope

-== This gem is no longer maintained.
+## This gem is no longer maintained.

-== Its intended use was as part of the gem `cacheable-flash`, which is also archived and unmaintained.
+## Its intended use was as part of the gem `cacheable-flash`, which is also archived and unmaintained.

-= Please consider switching to https://github.com/leonid-shevtsov/unobtrusive_flash
+# Please consider switching to https://github.com/leonid-shevtsov/unobtrusive_flash

-== So long, and thanks for all the fish!
+## So long, and thanks for all the fish!

-== Copyright
+## Copyright

 Licensed under the MIT License.
 See LICENSE for further details.

-- Copyright (c) 2012-2017 {Peter H. Boling}[http://railsbling.com]
+- Copyright (c) 2012-2017 [Peter H. Boling][http://railsbling.com]